embrace-io/embrace-docs/docs/product/sso.md

 If you need assistance configuring SSO with other providers please [email us](mailto:support@embrace.io) or Slack us.

-In IdP-initiated flow, your users will navigate to your organization's SSO portal and select our app from the portal.
+For IdP-initiated flow, your users will navigate to your organization's SSO portal and select our app from the portal.
 For SP-initiated login, users need to click "Continue with SSO" on the bottom of dash.embrace.io and enter their email and they will be redirected to your SSO provider for authentication.

 ## Configuring SSO for OneLogin